Principles of landscape gardening

 This is an imaginary line in any garden around which the garden is created.
-In case of formal garden the central line in the axis.
-At the end of an axis generally there will be a focal point such as bird – bath.
+In the case of a formal garden, the central line is the axis.
+At the end of an axis, generally, there will be a focal point such as a birdbath.

 Gardens are of two types –

 - Formal garden